Synthetixio/synthetix/docs/contracts/FeePool.md

 ### `feesClaimable`

+This is a predicate, returning true iff a particular account is permitted to claim any fees it has accrued.

+A account is able to claim fees if its [collateralisation ratio](Synthetix.md#collateralisationratio) is less than 110% of the [global issuance ratio](SynthetixState.md#issuanceratio).

+!!! danger "Potential System Undercollateralisation"
-* `feesClaimable(address account)`: true iff the collateralisation ratio of this account is less than the target ratio plus 10% of the ratio or so.
-This function code could be made more concise.
-The logic allows fees to be withdrawable if a user's ratio is less than Synthetix.issuanceRatio * (1 + TARGET_THRESHOLD).
-The same result could in theory be met by just adjusting the issuance ratio, except that this system also allows the collateralisation ratio to be set to any value.
-NOTE: Name sounds like it could be returning a quantity of fees claimable, which is actually `feesAvailable`.
-It's actually a predicate, so the naming of these functions is a bit ambiguous.
+    The logic allows fees to be withdrawn if an account's ratio is less than [`SynthetixState.issuanceRatio *`](SynthetixState.md#issuanceRatio) [`(1 + TARGET_THRESHOLD)`](#target_threshold).

+    The same result could be met by just adjusting the issuance ratio, except that the target threshold in this version of the system does not have any of the bounds checking that exists on the issuance ratio's value.
+This allows the issuance ratio to be set to any value.

+!!! caution "Potentially Ambiguous Naming"
+    This function is a predicate, although its name sounds like it could be returning a quantity of fees claimable, which is actually the [`feesAvailable`](#feesavailable) function.

+??? example "Details"
+    **Signature**

+    `feesClaimable(address account) public view returns (bool)`

 ---

 ### `feesByPeriod`

+!!! todo
+    Finish this.

+Computes the fees owed (in XDRs) to an account for each recent fee period, including the current one.

 * `feesByPeriod(address account)`: MIGRATE
   Note: XDRs existing seems to be necessary for a user to have nonzero ownership percentages, so the second